Loading...

 2022 GPK Attribute name | 2023 GPK Attribute name |

 The XML metadata for OS Terrain 50 follows the GEMINI metadata standard, which Ordnance Survey has committed to for the UK Location Programme and INSPIRE.
-Ordnance Survey has provided metadata for national sets of products .
+Ordnance Survey has provided .
 OS Terrain 5 and

 OS Terrain 50 also have metadata in this form, on a per-tile basis.